libertyh/ising-model/README.md

 - Save your data as a `.mat` file with the variables `spk` (for the `n x t` binned spike matrix), `stim` (for the `s x t` binned stimulus condition matrix), and `bin_size` as the bin size in milliseconds (for our sample data the bin size is 5 ms, so `bin_size = 0.05`.

 ## Re-ordering the channels
 By reordering your channel numbers you will make the plotting easier for yourself later (especially if you are interested in spatial relationships in the couplings).
-For NeuroNexus probes (used in our study), the channel order on the polytrode is not sequential, so we re-order the channels so that they are relabeled as shown below.
+For NeuroNexus probes (used in our study, [see p6 of the A16 map document](http://www.neuronexustech.com/images/Electrode%20Site%20Map/A16%20Maps.pdf), the channel order on the polytrode is not sequential, so we re-order the channels so that they are relabeled as shown below.

 ![Example channel reordering for NeuroNexus A4x4 probe](https://raw.github.com/libertyh/ising-model/master/images/ChannelOrder.png "Optional title")
 Example site map for a NeuroNexus A16 probe (left), and corresponding reordering before running the Ising Model (right).